Get Started with a Free Water Consultation

 All that said, private water has its fair share of disadvantages, too.
 If your power is cut for any reason, you won’t be able to pump water from the well to your home or building.
 To prevent a supply disruption, you’ll need an alternative source of electricity.
 Of course, the owner is also responsible for all maintenance and repair costs, which can sometimes be hefty.

-Although well water is often high in good minerals, it can also contain deposits of minerals that can make it “hard” (this is called hard water).
+Although well water is often high in good minerals, it can also contain deposits of minerals that can make it “hard” (this is called hard water) and cloudy.
 It might also harbor pollutants that are already present in the soil or make their way underground, such as fertilizers and waste from failed septic tanks.
 So, well owners often need to purchase and install a water filtration system to reduce the amount of contaminants in well water, and a water softener system for well water to decrease mineral buildup and produce soft water.

 A Closer Look at City Water